themaninthesuitcase/themaninthesuitcase.github.io/_posts/2016-01-26-developing-for-the-fruit-company.md

 ---
-title: Developing for the fruit company
+title: Developing For The Fruit Company
 description: I registered as an Apple developer.
 catagories:
  - tech